Walt Dated World

 Since January 7, 2008, the park has been referred to as Disney's Hollywood Studios

 Backstage Studio Tour: An Opening Day tram tour that originally loaded near the Magic of Disney Animation.
 It drove through Catastrophe Canyon and the New York and residential street.
-It also originally featured a walking portion and included the Bettle Midler film The Lottery as well as a film called Michael and Mickey that ran from 1989 to 1992 before coming attraction trailers.
+It also originally featured a walking portion and included the Bette Midler film The Lottery as well as a film called Michael and Mickey that ran from 1989 to 1992 before coming attraction trailers.
+This film was also shown during the ABC special The Best of Disney: 50 Years of Magic on 05/20/1991.
 It became known as the Disney-MGM Studios Backlot Tour on June 30, 1996 and in January of 2008 the name was shortened to The Studio Backlot Tour.
 In 2009, live tour guides were eliminated and a pre-recorded spiel was used instead.
 The tour closed for good on September 27, 2014.

 The Magic of Disney Animation: Animation tour featuring the Robin Williams film Back to Neverland, a tour of the animation process and a peek at the artists (until 2003).
 It later featured the Animation Academy before closing on July 12, 2015 and become Star Wars Launch Bay December 1, 2015.

 Mickey's Audition: Film used during the summer of 1991 in one of the soundstages.
 It was later shown in the Main Street Cinema in 1994 and the Town Square Exhibition Hall as Mickey's Big Break.
 Roy E. Disney played Walt Disney in the film.